subugoe/2020-05-19-lc/index.md

 Explain who your audience is.
 (In particular, tell readers if the workshop is only open to people from a particular institution.
 {% endcomment %}
+Audience: Library Carpentry is made by librarians, for librarians to help you:

+    automate repetitive, boring, error-prone tasks
+    create, maintain and analyse sustainable and reusable data work effectively with IT and systems colleagues better understand the use of software in research and much more…

+Library Carpentry introduces you to the fundamentals of computing and provides you with a platform for further self-directed learning.
 {% if page.carpentry == "swc" %}
 {% include sc/who.html %}
 {% elsif page.carpentry == "dc" %}